FIRE HAIRED STRANGER

 Before that night, we had existed like two separate systems.
 After that night, I saw her fully.
 She was not choosing him over me.
 She was incapable of standing anywhere.
 She could not defend herself, let alone her child.

-I felt responsibility.
-I thought I needed to protect her from humiliation she could not resist.
-And in protecting her, I protected my dignity too.
+I felt something shift into responsibility.
+I thought I needed to protect her from situations she could not handle.
+And in doing that, I think I was also trying to protect something in myself.

-The explosion was brutal.
+The explosion on outcome of my strategy was brutal.
 Blood.
 Lost fingers.
 My mother leaving the city.

 After it ended, I did not feel victory.
-I felt distance.
-I realized I was capable of such a horrific destruction in an age of 15.
+I felt distance between my childhood innocence and the outcome of my dangerous part.
+I realized I was capable of something I didn’t fully understand at that age and most hardly, I never felt regret doing it.
 That realization frightened me more than her instability ever had.

-I left her house at seventeen.
+I left her house at seventeen, after 2 years of the incident.
 Not in rage.
 Not in heartbreak.
-I left because I understood that staying would sharpen the wrong part of me, and simply some people cannot change.
+I left because I understood that staying would sharpen the wrong part of me.
+I couldn't give her anything to help her, it was just time consuming at some point.
+Some people cannot change.
 They are both their own prey and their own hunter.

-I never confronted her to tell her how deeply broken she was as a mother and as a person.
+And I never confronted her to tell her how deeply broken she was as a mother and as a person.
 The last words I said were, “If you ever loved yourself as a human being, you would throw yourself from somewhere very high so that your sickness would spread one last time across the asphalt.”
 Maybe it was too harsh.
-I was a kid if it's can be count as an excuse.
+I was a kid.
+If that counts as anything.

 I never felt the need to call her again, and she never called either.
 Later I heard that she tells people she does not have any children.
 That is kind of true.
 She was just a stranger, another human being that I met and shared DNA with.